DJ Got Us Fallin' in Love: Background and composition

 "DJ Got Us Fallin' in Love" was leaked on the internet on July 1, 2010, with its follow-up single "Hot Tottie" leaked later that month.
 The song was released from Versus as the EP's mainstream single, whereas the latter track was released as the urban single.
 "DJ Got Us Fallin' in Love" features guest vocals by American rapper Pitbull, who co-wrote it with Savan Kotecha, Max Martin and Shellback, with production handled by the latter two.
 It was recorded at Maratone Studios, Stockholm, Sweden and at Conway Studios, Los Angeles, California, handled by Sam Holland and Emily Wright.
 Mixing was done by Serban Ghenea at MixStar Studios.
 "DJ Got Us Fallin' in Love" runs for a duration of three minutes and forty seconds.
 This is the first of two songs that Kotecha, Martin, and Shellback have co-written for Usher, who would later join the three in co-writing his 2012 single "Scream".

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "DJ Got Us Fallin' in Love" is written in the key of G Minor and has a tempo of 120 beats per minute.
 It follows the chord progression of Gm-F-E♭, and Usher's vocal range spans from the low note of G_{4} to the high note of B♭_{5}.
 The song is described as a club track, that contains Europop and electronic dance influences.
-Bill Lamb of About.com noted that the song puts emphasis on its chorus, to which Usher sings "with appropriate passion".
+Bill Lamb of About.com noted that the song emphasizes its chorus, to which Usher sings "with appropriate passion".